Orchestrating Your Engine - Why Sound is Important

 These specialist engineers tasked with the job spend many man hours careful tuning the exhaust system to achieve the perfect sound the brand is searching for, more akin to craftsman tuning their instruments than mechanics assembling automobiles.

-We’ve already mentioned them, but you can’t mention engine noise without talking about Ferrari.
+We’ve already mentioned them, but you can’t talk about engine noise without talking about Ferrari.
 They’ve done more than anyone in cultivating their sound, and lot of their work goes beyond simply working the exhaust to produce the sound they want.
 An entire package of sound considered design decisions combine to produce their signature note, including short direct air intakes, a centrally positioned throttle, and tuned headers.

 Their investment has rewarded them with perhaps the most recognisable engine sound in the world.